reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 Now that you are more familiar with the basic concepts of the Node API, you can see:

-- :ref:`model` on how to connect nodes together to create :py:class:`Model` objects,
+- :ref:`model` on how to connect nodes together to create :py:class:`~.Model` objects,

 - :ref:`learning_rules` on how to make your nodes and models learn from data,